 Problem Description

-Given a string n that represents a positive decimal integer, return the minimum number of positive deci-binary numbers needed so that they sum up to n.
-A deci-binary number is defined as a number where each digit is either 0 or 1 without leading zeros.
+Given a string n representing a positive decimal integer, determine the minimum number of positive deci-binary numbers needed such that their sum equals n.
+A deci-binary number is one where each digit is either 0 or 1, with no leading zeros.

 Key Insights